Pink and Say: Plot

+In a coda, Polacco reveals that Sheldon Russell Curtis was actually her great-great-grandfather, who lived until 1928 and orally passed down the story of his friendship with Pinkus Aylee to his children and grandchildren, the story eventually passing down through the generations to Polacco herself.
+Having intended the book to serve as a written memory of Aylee, who has no living descendants to remember his story for him, Polacco ends the story by asking the reader to say his name aloud and vow that he will never be forgotten.

 Reception

 Pink and Say was well received by literary critics.
 Anita Silvey said in 2012 that she still cries every time she reads it.
 "In forty-eight pages Patricia Polacco brings children into the loss and heartache of the Civil War."
 It has also been called "probably the most powerful picture book written about the Civil War".

 Pink and Say has been used by educators to engage with students in dialogue about topics such as race relations and man's inhumanity to man, and to teach them about the Civil War.